 “Group Bid” contracts occur as the result of a competitive bid between a limited number of contractors who are invited to bid on a particular project.
 Interested, qualified contractors are “pooled” into several bid groups, which then bid for projects on a rotating basis between the groups.
 See flowcharts on the Contractor Selection Process (Exhibit 2), Informal “Flexible Group Bid Rotation” Process for an Individual Project (Exhibit 3), and Example of a “Flexible Group Bid Rotation.”
 (Exhibit 4)

-To maintain small bid groups and ensure fairness among contractors, Design and Construction Services maintains a “Flexible Rotation Pool”(refer to Exhibit 4).
+To maintain small bid groups and ensure fairness among contractors, Contract Construction maintains a “Flexible Rotation Pool”(refer to Exhibit 4).
 The Flexible Rotation Pool classifies each contractor into one of two categories: “A” and “B” list contractors.
 Contractors on the “A” list are considered to be qualified, proven firms that do quality work, actively participate in the bid process, and otherwise perform favorably in accordance to the factors listed in the Contractor Selection Criteria.
-Contractors on the “B” list are still qualified to do work, but quality of work, bid participation, and other factors (as listed in the Contractor Selection Criteria) may be questionable to NC State Design and Construction Services.
+Contractors on the “B” list are still qualified to do work, but quality of work, bid participation, and other factors (as listed in the Contractor Selection Criteria) may be questionable to NC State Contract Construction.
 This uncertainty may be a result of direct project relations with the contractor or because NC State has not had the opportunity to evaluate the contractor’s work on a regular basis.

 Once a contractor passes basic qualification for licensure, insurance, geographic proximity, etc., the firm is further evaluated for work history and references.
 If the contractor demonstrates a good work history and/or solid references, complies with NC State policies, and actively participates in bidding, then the contractor is listed on the “A” list for the relative specialty group.
 If NC State is uncertain about the contractor, then it will be listed on the “B” list for the specialty.
 Marginal or poorly rated contractors will not be invited to bid.
 During the course of a year, a contractor might start out as a “B” contractor and finish the year on the “A” list.
 Conversely, an existing “A” list contractor might be downgraded to “B” status or may not be invited back to bid.